Caldwell Zoo

 The Caldwell Zoo is an 85 acre zoo located in the city of Tyler, Texas.
 It features animals from all over the world.
+The Caldwell Zoo is a zoological park that aims to educate the public and cultivate an appreciation for wildlife.
+Established over 70 years ago, it exhibits a collection of animal species from around the world.

 The Caldwell Zoo is accredited by the Association of Zoos and Aquariums (AZA) and is a member of the World Association of Zoos and Aquariums (WAZA).

 History

 The zoo had its origins in the Child Development Laboratory, which was started in 1937 and was operated by the Hogg Foundation and the American Association of University Women of Tyler.
 It was run by David King Caldwell and his wife, who brought in many animals for the enjoyment of the children.

 The zoo was officially opened on its current site in 1953.
 By 1967, the zoo featured over 500 animals from 87 different species.
 In 1970, the zoo was broken into, and several animals were killed.
 This prompted the children of the area to collect money to help restore things.
 Enough money was raised for the zoo to acquire an African elephant and was the catalyst to modernize the entire zoo.
 The city granted an additional 40 acre to the zoo in 1976, and a large, long-term expansion project was undertaken.
 A new elephant enclosure was built, and giraffes were added in 1978.
 In 1983 a 15 acre native Texas area was opened, and in 1984 reptile and aquarium sections were opened.
 In 1987 major reconstruction of the African exhibits was completed, creating large pasture areas and an overlook.
 Throughout the 90s, more improvements were added.
 In 2002, a new veterinary hospital was completed, along with brooding areas, and a quarantine facility.

 The zoo now houses a "Wild Bird Walkabout" featuring over 400 parakeets and cockatiels.
 Bird, otter and penguin presentations have also expanded, allowing for the further education of the public.

-Two white tigers, Meka and Willieking were traded from the Alexandria Zoo in Louisiana in 2007 and have now been declared permanent displays, though they were originally only supposed to stay until the beginning of September 2007.
+Two white tigers, Meka and Willieking, were traded from the Alexandria Zoo in Louisiana in 2007 and have now been declared permanent displays, though they were originally only supposed to stay until the beginning of September 2007.

-The Caldwell Zoo also houses the largest African elephant in North America.